 A PPO is a form of managed care, but it is more similar to a traditional "fee-for-service" type plan.
 PPOs contract with doctors, hospitals, and other providers to provide services for an agreed-upon charge.
-You may choose to use a doctor outside their network, but you will pay a higher co-payment.
-These plans are available statewide and some are available outside of California.
+You may choose to use a non-contracting doctor, but you will pay a higher co-payment (40% vs 20%) These plans are available statewide and some are available outside of California.

-Unlike an HMO, where a primary care physician directs all your care, a PPO allows you to select a provider and a specialist without referral.
-There are annual deductibles to meet before the plan will pay benefits and you are responsible for a certain percentage of the charges (co-payments).
-The plan pays the balance up to the agreed-upon amount.
+Unlike an HMO, where a primary care physician directs all your care, a PPO allows you to select a provider and a specialist without a referral.
+There are annual deductibles to meet before the plan will pay benefits, (other than doctor visits), and you are responsible for a certain percentage of the charges (co-insurance).
+The plan pays the balance up to the contracted amount.

 PERS Choice, PERS Select, or PERS Care

 - Visit website

 - PERS Anthem Blue Cross PPO Online Provider Directory

 - PERS Choice PPO Evidence of Coverage (EOC)

 - PERS Choice PPO Summary of Benefits and Coverage